tomconte/tomconte.github.io/_posts/2016-09-22-smart-contract-on-azure-bletchley.md

 Oops, what happened there? "account is locked"?
 Indeed, by default, for security purposes, neither Truffle nor `geth` give you any way to unlock your account remotely.
 In order to be able to deploy the contracts, and interact with the chain, you will first have to unlock the default account.

-You can do this by using ssh to log on to your transaction (front-end) node, using the admin user and the host address, and then using `geth` to unlock the account:
+You can do this by using ssh to log on one of your transaction (front-end) nodes, and then using `geth` to unlock the account.
+You can find the address of your transaction nodes from the Bletchley cluster status Web page, they will have a suffix of "-tx0", "-tx1", etc. To log on to the node, use the admin user name you defined when creating the cluster.

 ```
-ssh gethadmin@supersecret.northeurope.cloudapp.azure.com
+ssh gethadmin@supersecret-tx0.northeurope.cloudapp.azure.com
 ```

 Then attach to the running `geth` instance: